- Looking to upgrade your small fleet? Check out this worry-free deal.

 While navigation systems are becoming increasingly commonplace in the nation's commercial vehicles, the impact that these devices have on driver behavior, decision-making and safety is not fully understood, according to the American Transportation Research Institute (ATRI).

-- American Truckers - Crazy Fun Facts About The Trucker!
+- Crazy Fun Facts About American Truckers!

 To understand the relevance of truck driving in the U.S. and around the world, you have to dig into the numbers.
 Here are some that demonstrate what trucking means to the American economy: